FunnyWolf/Viper/docs/en/guide/user_management.md

 # User Management

-### Additional Instructions
+### Supplementary Instructions

-All users have the same permissions, and you can perform any operations on the platform (including deleting other users)
+All users have the same permissions and can perform any operation on the platform (including deleting other users).

-The root user cannot delete it
+The root user cannot be deleted.